haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- implement some more of the bindings from modalbindings.js
+Next up
 - implement master-key.replaceChar
 - implement master-key.captureChar

-Next up
-- implement master-key.replaceChar
-- start dogfooding (we need to answer the question: is this working well enough for this implementation to be viable)
+- start dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)

 - start implementing event recording / replay for record macro